authormedia/mybooktable/readme.txt

 == Installation ==

-= Old-Fashioned FTP Method =
+= Repository Crossload Method (Recommended) =
-1. Download the mybooktable.zip from the WordPress plugin repository.
-2. Open the zip to a directory named mybooktbale.
-This should happen automatically by double clicking the zip file.
-3. Upload the mybooktable directory to the /wp-content/plugins/ directory of your site, using your favorite FTP client.
+1. Log in to your WordPress Dashboard then go to Plugins -> Add New -> Search
+2. Search for "MyBookTable"
+3. Click “Install”
 4. Click “Activate” under the the plugin on the 'Plugins' menu in WordPress.
+5. Follow the instructions at the top of the dashboard.

 = Zip Upload Method =
-1. Download the mybooktable.zip from the WordPress plugin repository.
+1. Download the mybooktable.zip from the WordPress.org plugin repository.
 2. In your WordPress Dashboard go to Plugins -> Add New -> Upload
 3. Select "choose file", select mybooktable.zip, and click “install now”
 4. Click “Activate” under the the plugin on the 'Plugins' menu in WordPress.

-= Repository Crossload Method (Recommended) =
+= Old-Fashioned FTP Method (Advanced) =
-1. In your WordPress Dashboard go to Plugins -> Add New -> Search
-2. Search for MyBookTable then click install
-3. Click “Install”
+1. Download the mybooktable.zip from the WordPress plugin repository.
+2. Open the zip to a directory named mybooktbale.
+This should happen automatically by double clicking the zip file.
+3. Upload the mybooktable directory to the /wp-content/plugins/ directory of your site, using your favorite FTP client.
 4. Click “Activate” under the the plugin on the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==